 You must register for courses each semester.
-At the beginning of the registration period, an M.S.
-Course Request Form is placed in your mailbox.
-If you have a research advisor, consult with both him or her and the M.S. coordinator.
-If you have not yet chosen a research advisor, bring the form directly to the M.S. coordinator for consultation.
+At the beginning of the registration period, an MS Course Request Form is placed in your mailbox.
+If you have a research advisor, consult with both him or her and the MS coordinator.
+If you have not yet chosen a research advisor, bring the form directly to the MS coordinator for consultation.
 If you are registering for Thesis Research, it will be necessary to create these sections before you can register; Permission of Department is needed to register for many of the other courses.
-Therefore, once you have obtained the signature of the M.S. program coordinator and your research advisor on the course request form, visit the Chemistry Office and have the departmental secretary create the sections and grant Permissions of Department.
+Therefore, once you have obtained the signature of the MS program coordinator and your research advisor on the course request form, visit the Chemistry Office and have the departmental secretary create the sections and grant Permissions of Department.
 Once the sections have been created it is necessary to register using the PIPELINE system.
 It is imperative that you register during the preregistration period (mid-November for spring semester; early April for summer and fall semesters).
 Advanced courses that have insufficient numbers of students preregistered may otherwise be cancelled before the semester begins.
 Failure to preregister in advance of the semester may endanger your graduate assistantship, delay your paycheck, create additional work for the departmental secretaries, and cost you a late registration fee of \$100.
+Note that for those who have a GTA, the minimum requirement is 6 credit hours for Fall and Spring.
+Consult with your major research advisor for what you should take during summer as this varies; the minimum is 1 credit hour.
+Take heed to not exceed the 19 credit hour maximum for CHEM 6640 for your entire MS degree plan as this will cause financial aid issues with the graduate school.